swartn/sam-vs-jet-paper/README.md

 ## License
 This ``sam-vs-jet-paper`` software is Copyright (C) 2015  Neil Swart.
-It is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt) -see below and LICENSE.txt.
+It is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt) -see below and the LICENSE file.

 ## Disclaimer
 This was a mult-author paper, but all the software is the responsibility of me, Neil